top of page

 Cold & flu relief:

-Warming action of ginger combats chills, coughs, and congestion.
+The warming action of ginger combats chills, coughs, and congestion.

 How to Use It:

 Fresh ginger tea: Steep 4–5 slender slices of fresh ginger root in boiling water for 10 minutes.
-Add lemon and honey for best benefit.
+Add lemon and honey for the best benefit.

-It adds flavor and gastrointestinal benefit to Asian-fare foods and broths.
+Soups and stir-fries: It adds flavor and gastrointestinal benefit to Asian-fare foods and broths.

-Mix with lemon, carrot, and apple to create a refreshing detox juice.
+Morning juices: Mix with lemon, carrot, and apple to create a refreshing detox juice.

 Bonus Tip: